jakinto/cytoscape-directive-angularjs/README.md

 ##Attributes
 #####elements
 List of nodes and egdes to start with.
-Any modification of this attribute will cause the recreation of the graph.
+Any modification of this attribute will cause in the recreation of the graph.
 This attribute is mandatory.
 #####styles
 Stylesheet for the graph.
-Any modification of this attribute will cause the recreation of the graph.
+Any modification of this attribute will cause in the recreation of the graph.
 This attribute is mandatory.
 #####layout
 Graph layout algorithm.
-Any modification of this attribute will cause the recreation of the graph.
+Any modification of this attribute will cause in the recreation of the graph.
 This attribute is mandatory.
 #####selected-elements
 List of current selected elements.
 You should $watch this attribute to work with it.
 This attribute is optional.
 #####highlight-by-name
-Attribute that contains the name of the elements to highlight.
+Attribute that contains the name of the highlighted elements.
 This attribute is optional.
 #####on-complete
 Function that is called when the graph creation finalizes.
 This attribute is optional.
 #####on-change